Student Support: Your first point of Reference

 - Fully completed and signed application form (Please contact your local Citizen Service Centres for more customized information and documentation that will be required).

-- A letter of confirmation from the Higher Education Institution the student is registered at (we will provide you with this letter).
+- A letter of confirmation from the Higher Education Institution the student is registered at (we will provide you with this letter, upon request).

 - Students must provide evidence of their payment/s of tuition fees (Student Support will consult the Finance Office for the required information).